-With the developing AI technology entering the business world, it becomes a fact that marketing rules constantly change, and marketers must keep up to stay relevant.
+With the development of AI technology entering the digital world, it has become a fact that marketing rules constantly change, and marketers must keep up to stay relevant.
 And thus, we have to set an expectation - building a digital brand is challenging.
 Some companies prefer to do it themselves, but a startup brand that does its in-house digital branding takes away resources and time just to market its products rather than developing them.
 Companies like Voda delegate their digital marketing efforts to agencies equipped with the skills and experience to pull off a strong digital brand.

 This blog will guide you on how we do it, what digital branding is, why it is needed, and what actionable steps you can take right now to build your digital presence.